Invoices and Payments

 - billing period start and end

-- subtotal before credits and tax
+- subtotal before credits

 - credits applied